Matthew Laube, PhD

 Academic Interests and Research

-Music and the Reformation; social history of early modern music; church music and confessional coexistence; music and imprisonment; singing and catechesis; early modern street song and street singers; music in underground religious communities; Calvinism and music; vernacular Catholic song; historical brass instruments.
+Music and the Reformation; social history of early modern music; church music and confessional coexistence; music and imprisonment; singing and catechesis; early modern street song and street singers; music in underground religious communities; brass instruments and instrumental music.

 Biography

 Dr. Laube is a historian of church music with a special interest in music in the Protestant Reformation.
-His doctoral dissertation, which he is currently expanding into book form, examined church music, religious reform, and social and confessional difference in Reformation Heidelberg.
+His first book, Acoustic Reformation: Music, Community, and Confession in Heidelberg, is under contract with the University of Pennsylvania Press.
 Dr. Laube’s recent work has investigated music in the Dutch Reformation and the Eighty Years’ War.
-He is especially interested in the history of religious toleration and coexistence, and in deeper, pre-modern histories of Christian music in hospitals, prisons, and underground churches.
-His classes aim to uncover the context and complexity of music in historical religious communities and connect them to contemporary church contexts of today.
+He is interested in the history of religious toleration and coexistence, and in deeper, pre-modern histories of music in hospitals, prisons, and underground churches.

 Selected Publications